 Dr. David Sinclair has said that he takes 1 gram of NMN per day himself (plus resveratrol and trimethylglycine).
-And he’s said that the 250 mg most people are taking, is probably too low to have much of an effect.
-But he does not recommend an exact dose at this point. (
+And he’s said that the 250 mg. that most people are taking is probably too low to have much of an effect.

 ARTICLES IN THIS SERIES:

 - HOW MUCH NMN TO TAKE